alan-hadyk/side-stacker-game/README.md

 5. Real-time streaming can be tricky, so sending drawing strokes or board moves may be done when user clicks a button instead of sending continuous events.

 ### Technology Stack

+> List of technologies used in the project

 #### The Frontend